SnurfTech/awesome-command-blocks/README.md

 # awesome-command-blocks
 A repository of various combinations of command blocks you can use to create awesome things in vanilla Minecraft!
-(Java Edition only.)
+(Java Edition only)